NUbivek/searchbar/docs/README.md

 Welcome to the documentation for the Research Hub Search Application.
 This directory contains detailed documentation on various aspects of the application.

+> **IMPORTANT**: For a comprehensive guide to the search and UI flow in all circumstances, please refer to the [USER FLOW DOCUMENTATION](../USER_FLOW.md) first.

 ## Documentation Index

 ### Core Documentation

 - [Main README](../README.md) - Overview of the application, setup instructions, and basic usage
+- [User Flow Documentation](../USER_FLOW.md) - Comprehensive guide to search and UI flow in all circumstances
+- [Application Architecture](../ARCHITECTURE.md) - Comprehensive overview of system architecture
 - [Pre-Commit Checklist](./PRE_COMMIT_CHECKLIST.md) - Checklist to review before committing code
 - [Changelog](../CHANGELOG.md) - History of changes to the application